 Action Plan and Meeting With Provost

-The last step in the process is to schedule a meeting with the department, dean, GS&R, UGS, and the Provost to discuss results of the program planning process and the Action Plan for the department.
-A comprehensive list of recommendations from the department, dean, external reviewer, PPC, and the Provost will form the basis of discussion.
-The program planning process concludes when the Action Plan identifying the top 3-4 priorities with milestones and timeline are agreed upon by all parties.
+The last step in the process is to schedule a meeting with the department, dean, GS&R, UGS, IEA and the provost to discuss results of the program planning process and the action plan for the department.
+The Letter to the Provost will form the basis of discussion.
+The program planning process concludes when the action plan identifying the top 3-5 priorities with milestones and timeline are agreed upon by all parties. what to expect

 The Program Planning Checklist can help departments manage what steps to work through during the Program Planning Process.

 The responsibility for the program plan belongs to the department chair.
 The chair may delegate the responsibility as he/she sees fit.
 Assigned time of 0.2 from UGS is available for one faculty member in the department/unit during the semester the program plan is being written.
 Chairs can request the departments 0.2 release by completing the Program Planning Release Time Request.

 The submission of the program plan to the dean and all resulting feedback and communication from the dean, external reviewer, and the department are to be sent via email with the appropriate attachments and links.
 Please cc email@example.com on all emails pertaining to submission of program planning documents.